FreeStable/free-stable-v0-1/README.md

 ## Potential design changes

-### Minting ratio bigger than 100%
+### Minting ratio bigger than 1

-In this example, the minted stablecoin value is the same as the collateral value (1:1, or 100% ratio).
+In this example, the minted stablecoin value is the same as the collateral value (1:1).
 It needs to be researched whether this may be a subject of an economic attack (especially if the burning fee is set to 0).

-In case this presents a problem, a minting ratio bigger than 100% could be introduced.
+In case this presents a problem, a minting ratio bigger than 1 could be introduced (maybe 1.1).

 ## TODO